Meet The Woman Who Could Be Texas' First Latina In Congress

 It seems more likely that El Paso’s public image problem has to do with its role as a junction, one that joins the U.S. to Mexico.
 At a time when President Donald Trump is campaigning to build a wall between the two nations, El Paso is a bridge.

 Veronica Escobar wants to be the woman to change people’s perceptions of El Paso, and the border more broadly.
-The gregarious, irreverent 47-year-old daughter of a Mexican immigrant mother announced in late August that she is running in the Democratic primary to replace U.S. Rep. Beto O’Rourke’s (D-Texas) as he vacates the seat to challenge Republican Ted Cruz for his Senate seat.
+The gregarious, irreverent 47-year-old Mexican-American announced in late August that she is running in the Democratic primary to replace U.S. Rep. Beto O’Rourke’s (D-Texas) as he vacates the seat to challenge Republican Ted Cruz for Senate.
 If successful, she would be the first Latina Texas has ever elected to Congress ― a surprising milestone, given that the state is 40 percent Latino.

 El Paso is in my blood.
 It’s in my DNA ..
 I love that we’ve always been the underdog.
 Veronica Escobar

-Note: CORRECTION: An earlier version of this article stated that President Trump appointed